AJ Pritchard: Personal life

 Pritchard has OCD and dyslexia, and is colour blind.
 On 27 December 2018, Pritchard and his brother Curtis, along with two others, were attacked in an "unprovoked assault" on a night out in Nantwich.
 Pritchard suffered bruising to his face, arms, legs and body.

 In 2018 Pritchard was featured in a photo-shoot in the October issue of gay magazine Attitude.

+In 2026, Pritchard joined the cast of Dancing with the Stars: The Next Pro, with a critical reception after comments had been made about their British sister show Strictly Come Dancing following his departure in 2019.
+He would later become a runner-up on the show, losing to Adele Zaikman.